-Desk with a calculator, file folders, and a notebook for bookkeeping
+Desk with calculator, filing cabinets and bookkeeping notebook

-Bookkeeping for Entrepreneurs in Quebec: A Comprehensive Guide for 2026
+Bookkeeping for Entrepreneurs in Quebec: Complete Guide 2026

-Bookkeeping for Entrepreneurs in Quebec: A Comprehensive Guide for 2026
+Bookkeeping for Entrepreneurs in Quebec: Complete Guide 2026

-Bookkeeping is the foundation of sound financial management for small and medium-sized businesses in Quebec.
-In 2026, whether you’re a self-employed individual, the owner of a microbusiness, or the leader of a growing SME, understanding and mastering your accounting records is both a legal requirement and a strategic asset.
-This guide covers everything you need to know: definitions, requirements, costs, software, and practical tips for optimizing your bookkeeping.
+Bookkeeping is the foundation of sound financial management for SMEs in Quebec.
+In 2026, whether you are self-employed, the owner of a micro-enterprise or the manager of a growing SME, understanding and mastering your accounting records is a legal obligation and a strategic lever.
+This guide covers everything you need to know: definition, requirements, pricing, software, and practical tips to optimize your bookkeeping.

-• Bookkeeping is mandatory in Quebec: the journal, general ledger, and inventory ledger must be kept up to date.
+• Bookkeeping is mandatory in Quebec: journal, general ledger and inventory book must be up to date.

-• Records must be retained for at least six years after the end of the tax year.
+• The records must be kept for a minimum of 6 years after the end of the tax year.

-• Software from Quebec, such as Sage, QuickBooks, or other solutions, simplifies the process.
+• Quebec software such as Sage, QuickBooks or other solutions simplify the process.

-• Bankeo helps you find a bookkeeping expert who’s the right fit for your business.
+• Bankeo helps you find a bookkeeping expert adapted to your business reality.

 What is bookkeeping?

-Bookkeeping involves systematically recording, classifying, and organizing all of your company’s financial transactions.
-It is the foundation of your accounting: without reliable records, it is impossible to prepare financial statements, file tax returns, or make informed decisions.
+Bookkeeping is the process of systematically recording, classifying, and organizing all of your company's financial transactions.
+It's the foundation of your accounting : without reliable records, it's impossible to prepare financial statements, file your tax returns, or make informed decisions.

-In practical terms, bookkeeping involves recording sales and revenue, purchases and expenses, bank transactions, customer and supplier invoices, as well as taxes collected and paid (GST/QST).
-It is the foundation upon which your small business’s entire financial management rests.
+In concrete terms, bookkeeping covers the recording of sales and revenues, purchases and expenses, bank movements, customer and supplier invoices, as well as taxes collected and paid (GST/QST).
+It is the foundation on which all the financial management of your SME is based.

-There are two main methods for keeping your books:
+There are two main methods of keeping your books:

-The single-entry method records each transaction only once (as either income or an expense).
+The single game records each transaction only once (income or expense).
 This method is suitable for very small businesses and self-employed individuals with a low volume of transactions.
-It is easier to manage but provides a limited view of your finances.
+It is easier to manage but offers a limited view of your finances.

-Double-entry bookkeeping records each transaction in two accounts: a debit and a credit.
-It is the method preferred by Canadian accounting standards and the one most recommended for small and medium-sized businesses.
-It provides a comprehensive and balanced view of your finances, simplifies the preparation of financial statements, and allows you to quickly identify errors.
-To learn more, read our article on cash basis vs. accrual basis accounting.
+The double game records each transaction in two accounts: a debit and a credit.
+This is the method favoured by Canadian accounting standards and the most recommended for SMEs.
+It provides a complete and balanced view of your finances, facilitates the preparation of financial statements and allows you to detect errors early.
+For more information, check out our article on cash vs. accrual accounting.

 Photo by Giorgio Tomassetti on Unsplash

-In Quebec, bookkeeping is not optional: it is a tax requirement imposed by Revenu Québec and the Canada Revenue Agency (CRA).
-Every business must maintain clear, accurate, and up-to-date accounting records.
-The three main required records are:
+In Quebec, bookkeeping is not an option: it is a tax liability imposed by Revenu Québec and the Canada Revenue Agency (CRA).
+Every business must keep clear, accurate and up-to-date accounting records.
+The three main mandatory registers are:

-The journal: a chronological record of all financial transactions (purchases, sales, payments).
-Each entry includes the date, amount, description, and reference number of the supporting document.
+The journal : chronological record of all financial transactions (purchases, sales, payments).
+Each entry includes the date, amount, description, and reference of the supporting document.

-The general ledger: a record that groups transactions by account (bank, customers, suppliers, taxes, etc.).
-It allows you to see the balance of each account at any time.
+The general ledger : a ledger that groups transactions by account (bank, customers, suppliers, taxes, etc.).
+It allows you to know the balance of each account at any time.

-The general ledger: an annual record of a company’s assets, liabilities, and equity.
-It serves as the basis for preparing the year-end balance sheet.
-To properly organize these records, consult our practical guide to accounting records for small and medium-sized businesses.
+The inventory book : an annual register of the company's assets, liabilities and equity.
+It serves as a basis for the preparation of the end-of-year balance sheet.
+To properly structure these registers, consult our practical guide to accounting records for SMEs.

 Document retention periods

-Your accounting records and supporting documents (invoices, receipts, bank statements, contracts) must be retained for at least 6 years after the end of the relevant tax year.
+Your books and records and supporting documents (invoices, receipts, bank statements, contracts) must be kept for a minimum of 6 years after the end of the tax year in question.
 This rule applies to both paper and digital documents.
-For more details on specific retention periods, see our article on the retention periods for accounting documents in Quebec.
+For more details on specific deadlines, see our article on accounting document retention periods in Quebec.

 Penalties for non-compliance

-Failure to comply with bookkeeping requirements can result in severe penalties: fines ranging from $1,000 to $25,000, arbitrary assessments by Revenu Québec (where the tax authority estimates your income to your disadvantage), denial of deductions and tax credits, and, in serious cases, criminal prosecution.
-Many common accounting errors can be avoided through rigorous bookkeeping.
+Failure to comply with bookkeeping obligations can result in severe penalties: fines ranging from $1,000 to $25,000, arbitrary assessments by Revenu Québec (where the tax authorities estimate your income to your disadvantage), denial of deductions and tax credits, and in serious cases, penal proceedings.
+Many common accounting errors can be avoided with careful bookkeeping.

 Good to know

-Since 2024, Revenu Québec has accepted 100% digital records, provided they are legible, accessible, and stored in a non-editable format.
+Since 2024, Revenu Québec has accepted 100% digital records as long as they are legible, accessible and kept in a non-modifiable format.
 Standard-compliant accounting software is therefore sufficient to meet your obligations.

-The cost of bookkeeping depends on the size of your business, the volume of transactions, and the complexity of your accounting.
+The cost of bookkeeping depends on the size of your business, the volume of transactions, and the level of complexity of your accounting.
 Here are the average rates observed in Quebec in 2026:

 Factors that influence costs

-Several factors influence the cost of your bookkeeping services: the number of monthly transactions, the complexity of your industry (construction, restaurants, and e-commerce have more complex needs), the number of bank accounts and credit cards, payroll and benefits management, and the frequency of financial reports requested.
-For a complete overview of accounting rates, see our 2026 accounting rate chart for Quebec and our article on how much accounting services cost.
+Several factors vary the price of your bookkeeping: the number of monthly transactions, the complexity of your industry (construction, restaurant or e-commerce have more complex needs), the number of bank accounts and credit cards, payroll and benefits management, and the frequency of financial reports requested.
+For a complete view of accounting rates, see our chart of accounting fees in Quebec in 2026 and our article on how much does it cost to hire an accountant.

 Photo by FIN on Unsplash

-Are you looking for a professional to handle your bookkeeping?
-Bankeo connects you with specialized accountants—free of charge.
+Are you looking for a professional to manage your bookkeeping?
+Bankeo puts you in touch with specialized accountants, free of charge.

 Find my accountant